DiversiCon/uc-d8-deploy/docroot/modules/custom/it_showcase/README.md

       sidebar: [true|false]
       full_page:[true|false]
       body_class: string - classes to be added to the rendered page
-    links: (experimental: should probably not be tied to component but component/site instead)
+    links:
       -
         text: string - link text
         url: string - relative or absolute url
         target: string - optional _blank designation
-      -
+        please_note: experimental - should probably not be tied to component but component/site instead -
         ...additional links as needed.
     variants: